MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 hardcoded in line 9.
 The location in character memory is calculated as 80\*y+x, see e.g. line 26.
 This calculation corresponds to the equivalent calculation in lines 114-115 of vga/chars.vhd.

+## VGA Overlay
+Since we now have two sources of VGA output, the character memory and the CPU debug information, we'll implement the latter as an overlay.
+The file vga/digits.vhd has been renamed to vga/overlay.vhd, and the bit 7 of the switch (the "fast" mode) is simultaneously used to disable the CPU debug overlay when in fast mode.
+This takes places in lines 139-142 of vga/vga.vhd.